OpenPegasus/OpenPegasusDocker/README.md

 ```

 ### Build the OpenPegasus WBEM Server Image

 Using the build image the server run image can now be built.

 Building the OpenPegasus WBEM Server image involves the following steps run within
 the build container:
 1. Retrieving the OpenPegasus source code from github OpenPegasus repository
 2. Building OpenPegasus from this source code.
-   1. Since the build process for OpenPegasus involves setting a number of
+   a.
+Since the build process for OpenPegasus involves setting a number of
       environment variables that control the build, A set of these variables
       is defined in the file `pegasus_build_vars.env` which is attached to the
       build build image when that image is run (`--env-file` option)
-   2. Running tests on the build OpenPegasus code to confirm that the build
+   b.
+Running tests on the build OpenPegasus code to confirm that the build
       was executed properly.
-   3. Cleaning unwanted components out of the build result to minimize the
+   c.
+Cleaning unwanted components out of the build result to minimize the
       built image.
 This includes removing the intermediate build components,
       and most of the test executables/files and other temporary components.
-   4. Provisioning the WBEM server with a CIM model and possibly building and
+   d.
+Provisioning the WBEM server with a CIM model and possibly building and
       installing providers for the target environment.

 An OpenPegasus WBEM server image can be created by just running the